abhayr132/Chat-Assistant-for-SQLite-Database/README.md

 ## 3. Error Handling
  The assistant is built to handle a variety of potential issues gracefully:

- * Invalid or Unknown Queries:If a query cannot be understood, the assistant responds with a default error message like "Sorry, I didn’t understand that query."
+ * Invalid or Unknown Queries: If a query cannot be understood, the assistant responds with a default error message like "Sorry, I didn’t understand that query."
- * No Results Found:If no data matches the query ,the assistant provides a helpful message, such as "No employees found in the Sales department."
+ * No Results Found: If no data matches the query ,the assistant provides a helpful message, such as "No employees found in the Sales department."